sidedwards/amaterasu/README.md

 # Amaterasu 🔥

-Amaterasu is a secure file deletion utility that erases files from existence, ensuring that sensitive data is permanently destroyed.
+Amaterasu is a secure file and directory deletion utility that erases files and directories from existence, ensuring that sensitive data is permanently destroyed.

 ![itachi-uchiha](https://user-images.githubusercontent.com/11489608/229286023-491486c1-2ec4-435c-9ee7-c3eed77313b5.jpg)

 ## Features

-- Securely delete files by overwriting them with random data
+- Securely delete files and directories by overwriting them with random data
 - Configurable number of overwrite passes for increased security
 - Cross-platform support (Windows, macOS, Linux)
 - Easy to use command-line interface